Tuning the universality class of phase transitions by feedback: Open quantum systems beyond dissipation: Dicke model with feedback

 It is well-known~\cite{Keeling_AQT2018} that the open Dicke model possesses the superradiant phase transition that separates the normal phase with the number of quanta in the boson mode independent from the number of spins $N$ and the superradiant phase where the number of quanta scales with $N$.
 In the absence of feedback the critical value of the coupling constant reads~\cite{Keeling_AQT2018}

+where $\kappa$ is the cavity decay rate.
 The direct observation of the superradiant phase transition for two-level atoms in a cavity is impractical due to low values of the atom-field coupling.
 Nevertheless the transition has been observed with internal atomic states coupled via Raman transition \cite{Dimer_PRA2007,Zhiqiang_Optica2017} and with momentum states of a Bose-Einstein condensate in an optical cavity \cite{EsslingerNat2010,Hemmerich2015}.
 In principle, the feedback control can be implemented with both these models.
 Moreover, other systems with the Hamiltonian similar to Eq. (\ref{eq:SB_H_no_feedback}) can be proposed and equipped with a feedback loop \cite{prl2020}.

 The critical exponents for the Dicke model has been found to be different for open and closed systems.
 In particular, the critical exponent $\alpha$ that describes the divergence of the number of photons in a cavity ($\sim |g - g_{crit}|^{-\alpha}$) equals $1/2$ for a closed system and 1 for an open one.
 This difference demonstrates the effect of the environment-induced fluctuations on the properties of the phase transition.
 It was shown \cite{DomokosPRL2015,DomokosPRA2016,LundgrenPRA2020} that the appropriate environment engineering can gradually change the critical exponent.
 However, experimental implementation of required spectral functions is usually a difficult task: in a BEC the atomic dissipation is limited by the Beliaev damping \cite{Domokos2018}.
 In contrast, the feedback that we describe here can easily be implemented.
 We will demonstrate that the feedback control of phase transitions can easily modify the critical behavior of the system.